 Presently, Data loss is inevitable and happens almost all the time.
-With the Data Recovery Market place, data recovery is possible.
-Not all data recovery solution out there is possible of recovery lost data, by careful selection and reviews, you should be ineveitable to select a suitable product.
+With the Data Recovery Marketplace, data recovery is possible.
+Not all data recovery solutions out there is possible of recovery lost data, by careful selection and reviews, you should be able to select a suitable product.

-Note: Recovery of any lost data is only possible is the data has not been over written and this is because the operating system does not retain any previous trace once it is overwritten.
+Note: Recovery of any lost data is only possible if the data has not been overwritten and this is because the operating system does not retain any previous trace once it is overwritten.

-Therefore, deleted or overwritten data is possible and recoverable only when data does not get deleted itself (despite having it deleted from the recycle bin), only the sector where the information is stored is removed.
-Digital Information (data) Information is stored in the form of bytes and each of these bytes includes 8 bits.
-The value of these bits is either 0 and 1.
+Therefore, deleted or overwritten data is possible and recoverable only when data is not deleted (despite having it deleted from the recycle bin).
+Only the sector where the information is stored is removed.
+Digital Information (data) Information is stored in the form of bytes, each of which includes 8 bits.
+The value of these bits is either 0 or 1.
 Therefore, all information stored on your PC is in the binary code of 0’s and 1’s.
-Data saved to HD are non-volatile and magnetic, the reason being that you require no power to maintain the saved data and each magnet has plus and minus pole representing the binary code.
+Data saved to HD are non-volatile and magnetic because you require no power to maintain the saved data, and each magnet has plus and minus pole representing the binary code.

 The manner in which information is stored is always the same i.e. Binary Code.
 The idea is that RAM is an amalgam of integrated circuits including Transistors and Capacitors, and even they save data in bits form.
 The principal difference here is the Storage type is volatile.
 Therefore, when power s removed, information is lost.

 What to do when you notice Data Loss ‘Deleted Files: If you’ve accidentally deleted a file and need to get it back, there are some things you should bear in mind: